Read the below FAQ to learn about the league regulations including forfeiting a match, using ringers, match scores and more.

 – 2 competition points deducted

-- Notice on the day (Weekend leagues) and not providing 2 or more players to play a friendly
+- Notice after noon on Friday (Weekend leagues) and not providing 2 or more players to play a friendly

 – 2 competition points deducted